-The Bachelor of Policy, Philosophy and Economics at Bond University draws on legal policy, government, philosophy and economics themes to prepare graduates for a career in public governance, public leadership and ultimately public influence.
+The Bachelor of Policy, Philosophy and Economics at Bond University is designed for those who want to make a meaningful contribution to society.
+It draws on legal policy, government, philosophy, and economics themes to prepare graduates for a career in public governance, public leadership and ultimately public influence.

 Encompassing subjects from the Faculty of Law, Bond Business School and Faculty of Society & Design, this truly multi-disciplinary program will prepare adaptable students for the fast-paced global demands of the 21st century.
 During this degree you will study the global challenges faced by changing institutional and geo-political structures, search for practical solutions, draw on theory and history from economics, law and international relations, all set within the context of dynamic and multicultural value systems.